-The next Full Council meeting will be held on TUESDAY April 24th at 7pm in the Village Hall.
-The agenda is here: April draft Agenda
+The next Full Council meeting will be Wednesday June 13th starting at 7pm in the Village Hall.
+The agenda is here June 2018 Agenda.

 New Housing Opportunities Available